ur2136/CodingChallenge/README.md

 ## Design Considerations
 * I used EJS in place of the other templating frameworks like Pug because having known HTML and CSS from before, it was much simpler for me to pick up EJS syntax.
 Also EJS allows to use Javascript code directly inside the template which means loops, if conditions etc can be used inside a template.
 Other templates use their own syntax and do not directly write Javascript.
+I had never used a templating framework before and I definitely need to read more about EJS and its usage.
 * I used Axios for making HTTP requests from NodeJs as Axios performs automatic transformations of JSON Data, is more secure, has better error handling and is supported by more browsers as compared to node-fetch which is also quite popular.
+* I have kept the frontend simple and lightweight by using basic HTML, CSS, Bootstrap and EJS.
+* Node and Express have been used for backend development, and the backend is kept as simple as possible.

+## Future Scope
+* In order to build a full stack application that could support many different components and functionalities, a framework like AngularJS or React can be used.
+* The website can be styled better and made more responsive with the help of Bootstrap templates and components.
+* In terms of test coverage, we can add automation test scenarios and cucumber user stories to perform end-to-end testing of the application flows.
+Currently API endpoints and functions used to call these endpoints are being tested.
+* The pagination can be made better by exactly determining how many pages of data is available and allowing user to navigate between any of these pages rather than having only 2 possible options : Previous and Next.
+* A landing page (home page) can be added rather than directly rendering all the tickets when the application is first opened on the browser.

 ## Installation
 Download or Clone the GIT repo.
 Now navigate to the project folder using :